Awesome Twosome in Singapore…

 This is in in fuchsia which matched my pink shirt at that time.
 It was such a pretty site.

-My buddy was able to get reservation from Penang hotel, it isn’t a grand hotel, yet its’ clean, the sheets are crispy and clean, equipped with hot and cold shower,soap, shampoo, conditioner and toothpaste.
+My buddy was able to get reservation from Penang Hotel, it isn’t a grand hotel, yet its’ clean, the white sheets are crisp, our bathroom is equipped with hot and cold shower, personalized soap, shampoo, conditioner and toothpaste.
 Expectations met if not surpassed.
 There are enough maps in the lobby which I hoarded not as our guide but for me to cut and paste for my scrapbook.
 The hotel is at the heart of the city.

 Day 2, we maximized by reaching Jurong, Sentosa, Raffles and Chimes.